Munawwar/react-global-states/README.md

 The library only reacts to changes in level 1 and level 2 properties of the store object.
 This means you use PureComponent or React.memo() on your component only if manually passed props from parent components change often.

-This may seems like an arbitrary decision, but from previous experience with libraries like Redux, it is mostly not a good idea to have highly nested global store. react-global-states takes that as good practice and enforces it here.
+This may seem like an arbitrary decision, but from previous experience with libraries like Redux on large projects, it is mostly not a good idea to have highly nested global store. react-global-states takes that as good practice and enforces it here.

 **So what happens if there is a third level of nesting?**
 Well the library will only do a JS strict equality check (=== operator), unlike the first two levels where individual properties are checked.
 Render performance could take a hit if you nest the global store beyond 3 and more levels.